Motebit

 motebit_identity

 Returns the motebit's identity.
 If the server was started with --identity motebit.md, returns the full signed identity file.
-Otherwise returns a JSON summary with the motebit ID and public key.
+Otherwise returns a JSON summary with the motebit ID, public key, and W3C did:key.

 motebit_tools